fiveladdercon/launchpad/docs/api/sc_set_name.md

 If the node is a field, the set can fail if:

 - the name is undef or "";
-- the name, if dimensioned, does not have valid dimensions;
+- the name, if dimensioned, does not have valid dimensions; or
 - the name, if dimensioned, changes the span of the field so that it overlaps with siblings or extends past the size of the parent.